newtondotcom/ideas/content/_index.md

 Here you'll find a collection of ideas I'm exploring, projects under development, and thoughts on technology, innovation, and creativity.

 Explore my latest ideas in the [Ideas](/ideas/) section.

+If you find one of them interesting, you can get touch with me to discuss about it or maybe make it reel with a first MVP, who knowssss :)